 - Provide guidance to those managing services regarding the follow-up conversations about risk with their team members, including the potential responses to protect or support staff.

+Employers will need to take into account government advice on vulnerable workers and shielding.
+All staff should be encouraged to disclose any medical condition that might compromise their health.
 There may be particular concerns regarding discussion by those managing services with their team members regarding health conditions which would normally only be discussed with the worker’s primary care practitioner or an occupational health advisor.
 Dr Steve Boorman, chair of the ethics committee of the Faculty of Occupational Medicine, has clarified that:

-‘Both the employer, through line managers and the employee have a duty of care – to protect themselves, and their patients, ie the public, from harm.
+‘Both the employer, through line managers, and the employee have a duty of care – to protect themselves, and their patients, ie the public, from harm.
 The health status of the employee is important to this.
 It would not be considered unethical to ask that the relevant part of personal clinical information is shared.
 If practically speaking this cannot be done via occupational health, because of the volume of work and other priorities, then, subject to line mangers being cautioned about sensitivity and confidentiality, this enquiry, by managers, would not be unreasonable.’

 Notwithstanding this advice, organisations will recognise that some team members will have health concerns that they may not wish to discuss with their manager.
 In this situation, a review by the organisation’s occupational health team or another relevant person may be appropriate.